rustiri/Election_Analysis/README.md

     - Arapahoe county received 6.7% of the votes numbering 24,801 in total
 - The county with the highest turnout was:
     - Denver county with 82.8% of the votes and 306,055 number of votes

 ![alt text](Resources/election_results.png)

+The program can be altered to include an input function to allow candidate names, county, dates (providing a date function is included), etc to be changed for any election data to be processed.
+As long as the data is correctly formatted the program can analyze information for any election.
+A date field would need to be included in the dataset.

+Example script for the input:
+candidate = input("Which candidate are you looking for? ")